 This manual is not intended to provide complete training on all aspects of boat operation.
 We strongly recommend that all operators of this boat seek additional training on boat handling and safety.
-Many states require operators under the age of 18 to be licensed in small boat operation and offer courses for training and certification.
+Some states require youths 16 years of age and younger to complete a boating safety course before operating any watercraft.
+Many others require operators under the age of 18 to be licensed in small boat operation.